vrjvicente/precipitation_visualization/README.md

 ### Before the Program
 Make sure that the CSV file is located in the `/data` directory.
+- You can visit <https://www.ncdc.noaa.gov/cdo-web/> to obtain weather data.

 ### Running the Program
 1. Type in the file that is located in the 'data' directory.
 (Adding the `.csv` extension is optional.)